 If you want to know how people used to live – maybe your family came from here – visit Whaligoe stepsand the heritage centres at Castletown, Thurso and Wick.
 The Dunbeath Heritage Centre houses the Sinclair Clan library which used to be here at Noss Head.

 For Whisky, visit Old Pulteney Distillery in Wick, Wolfburn Distillery in Thurso, or drop into Clynelish or Glenmorangie in Sutherland on your way past.
 Gin lovers should be sure to visit Rock Rose gin in Dunnet Bay.
 Caithness has treats for foodies too with Caithness Chocolate, Caithness Summer Fruits (there’ll be a pot of their jam in the cottage for you when you arrive), and fine dining at Ackergill Tower and MacKays in Wick.

 Caithness has lots of community events including the Halkirk Highland Games, Thurso Gala and Caithness County Show.
 There are also art exhibitions throughout the year.
-Find out what’s on when you plan to visit.
+Find out what’s going on in Wick, Thurso and Caithness.